getzenai/feature/rules/technology-specific-rules/sveltekit/playwright-best-practices.md

-### Playwright Best Practices
+# Playwright Best Practices

 See: https://playwright.dev/docs/best-practices

-- **Test User-Visible Behavior:**
+## Test User-Visible Behavior

 - Focus on testing what users see and interact with
 - Avoid testing implementation details
 - Test against rendered output rather than internal state
 - Avoid testing third-party dependencies

-- **Test Isolation:**
+## Test Isolation

 - Each test should be completely independent
-  - Use `beforeEach` hooks for common setup
+- Use [`beforeEach`](https://playwright.dev/docs/api/class-test#test-before-each) hooks for common setup
 - Avoid test dependencies
 - Consider using setup projects for shared state (e.g., authentication)
 - Ensure tests have their own local storage, session storage, data, and cookies

-- **Locator Best Practices:**
+## Locator Best Practices

 - Use built-in locators with auto-waiting capabilities
 - Prefer user-facing attributes over CSS/XPath selectors
 - Chain and filter locators for precise element selection
-  - Note that Shadcn `button` components automatically render as `a` elements when provided with an `href` prop
+- Note: Shadcn [`button`](https://ui.shadcn.com/docs/components/button) components automatically render as `a` elements when provided with [`href`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#href) prop

-- **Assertions:**
+## Assertions

 - Use web-first assertions that auto-wait for conditions
 - Implement soft assertions for non-critical checks
 - Focus on user-visible outcomes
-  - Use assertions that wait until the expected condition is met
+- Use assertions that wait until expected condition is met

-- **Test Configuration:**
+## Test Configuration

-  - Configure browser projects in the Playwright config
+- Configure browser projects in Playwright config
 - Use TypeScript for better type safety
 - Implement proper test isolation in configuration
 - Configure proper timeouts and retries

-- **Debugging:**
+## Debugging

 - Use trace viewer for CI failures instead of videos/screenshots
-  - Configure traces in the Playwright config file
+- Configure traces in Playwright config file

-- **Cross-Browser Testing:**
+## Cross-Browser Testing

 - Test across all major browsers (Chromium, Firefox, WebKit)
 - Keep Playwright dependencies up to date

-- **Performance Optimization:**
+## Performance Optimization

 - Use parallelism and sharding for faster test execution
 - Configure test projects for different browsers